Connect with us

 “Normal lang naman kasi after ng beach, kasi alam naman namin na babalik talaga kami sa indoor.
 Na maglalaban at maglalaban talaga kami,” added the former Reinforced Conference MVP.

-Pons contributed 19 points, along with 18 excellent receptions and 13 excellent digs, finishing with a triple-double, while the former All-Filipino Conference MVP Rondina recorded 15 markers.
+Pons contributed 19 points, along with 18 excellent receptions and 13 excellent digs, finishing with a triple-double.
+On the other hand, the former All-Filipino Conference MVP Rondina recorded 15 markers.

 “Challenge din ‘yun para sa bawat isa sa amin.
 Alam ko na sobrang competitive niya rin talaga, sobrang ganda niyang kasama, at sobrang ganda niya kalaban,” Pons said.